Whatever your budget or needs, our guide is here to help you pick the ideal EV from the best family electric cars on sale.

 Hyundai Ioniq 5

-The Ioniq 5 is one of the older cars on this list but keeps a spot thanks to its general all-round brilliance.
+The Ioniq 5 is one of the older cars on this list but keeps a spot thanks to its general all-round brilliance and a recent refresh.
 The 80s-inspired design isn’t to everyone’s taste, and the rather bland interior is similarly divisive but where it really matters the Ioniq 5 delivers.
 The cabin is hugely spacious, even for five people and the tech on board is a match for most rivals.
-Under the skin, updates in 2024 brought a bigger battery and better efficiency, so the Ioniq 5 will return up to 320 miles of range and charge far quicker than 90% of its rivals.
+Under the skin, there are a choice of power outputs, including all-wheel-drive options, plus an 84kWh battery that will return up to 354 miles of range and charge far quicker than 90% of its rivals.

 Renault Scenic